See Also

 64. The Twenty-Two Character Templates

-65. How to Profile Story Characters
+65. How to Engineer Story Characters

 70. World Context